lechi2/EC2-Bootstrap/README.md

-👋 Hi, I’m @lechi2 and Using Application Load Balancers for Web Servers.
+👋 Hi, I’m @lechi2 and I'm using application load balancers for web servers.